vivaanxr/Hangman/README.md

 # Hangman
-My first game on python
+I made Hangman game using python.
+I learnt python by myself online by learning from MIT OCW 6.0001 course.